kalib-code/sos-lesson-to-teach/docs/new-believer/being-sure.md

 ---
 # BEING SURE

-As a new believer, it's important to have assurance of your salvation and not be swayed by doubt or the attacks of the enemy.
-Here are key points to help you be sure of your faith:
+How can you as a new believer be sure you are really saved?
+Satan’s immediate weapon of attack against the new believer is doubt.
+It is important that you understand what God says so you will be assured of your experience.
+Matt 13:19 "When anyone hears the word of the kingdom, and does not understand it, the evil {one} comes and snatches away what has been sown in his heart.
+This is the one on whom seed was sown beside the road.

 ## God Cannot Lie
 - **ROM 3:4** - Let God be true, and every man a liar.

 ## Believe God's Testimony
-- Accept God's testimony about His Son and believe in Him.
+Doubting God's testimony is accusing God of lying Believe God's testimony rather than the devil's or people's words that can cause you to doubt.
+I Jn 5:9-13
+9 We accept man's testimony, but God's testimony is greater because it is the testimony of God, which he has given about his Son.
+10Anyone who believes in the Son of God has this testimony in his heart.
+Anyone who does not believe God has made him out to be a liar, because he has not believed the testimony God has given about his Son.
+11And this is the testimony: God has given us eternal life, and this life is in his Son.
+12He who has the Son has life; he who does not have the Son of God does not have life.
-- **I Jn 5:9-13** - God's testimony is greater than man's testimony.
-Those who believe in the Son of God have the testimony of eternal life in their hearts.
+13 I write these things to you who believe in the name of the Son of God so that you may know that you have eternal life.

 ## Three Sources of Assurance
 a.
-God's Word is True
+God's Word is true, God does not lie
-- **Titus 1:2** - God, who cannot lie, promised eternal life before the world began.
+- Titus 1:2 In hope of eternal life, which God, which cannot lie, promised before the world began.
-- **Heb 6:18** - It is impossible for God to lie.
-Take hold of the hope offered and be greatly encouraged.
+-Heb 6:18. it is impossible for God to lie, we who have fled to take hold of the hope offered to us may be greatly encouraged.

 b.
-Christ is in Your Life Now
+You have Christ, He is in your life Now

-- **John 3:36** - Whoever believes in the Son has eternal life.
+- John 3:36 Whoever believes in the Son has eternal life, but whoever rejects the Son will not see life, for God's wrath remains on him."

-- **John 5:24** - Whoever hears Christ's word and believes in Him has eternal life and will not be condemned.
+- John 5:24 "I tell you the truth, whoever hears my word and believes him who sent me has eternal life and will not be condemned; he has crossed over from death to life.

 c.
-Witness of God's Spirit
+The witness of God's Spirit in you
-- **Rom 8:16** - The Holy Spirit testifies with our spirit that we are God's children.
+- Rom 8:16 The Spirit himself testifies with our spirit that we are God's children.

-## Have the Right Foundation
+## .
+HAVE THE RIGHT FOUNDATION FOR YOUR FAITH, DO NOT TRUST IN FEELINGS

-- Base your faith on the facts of God's Word, not on feelings.
+Be established in the facts of God's Words.

-- **John 20:31** - The purpose of the written Scriptures is to believe that Jesus is the Christ, the Son of God, and by believing, have life in His name.
+John 20:31 But these are written that you may believe that Jesus is the Christ, the Son of God, and that by believing you may have life in his name.

-- **I Jn 5:13** - These things are written so that you may know you have eternal life through faith in the name of the Son of God.
+I Jn 5:13 I write these things to you who believe in the name of the Son of God so that you may know that you have eternal life.

-CHALLENGE: Choose to believe God, who cannot lie, over the devil or other people.
-Verbalize your assurance in prayer, thanking God for the salvation you have received.
+**CHALLENGE**: Whom will you believe?
+The devil, other people or God who cannot lie?
+God says you are saved.
+That should settle it.
+Can you verbalize in prayer of thanksgiving the assurance you have with regards to your salvation?